-from the just-release-it dept
+from the altitude-of-high-road-rapidly-approaching-sea-level dept

 The NSA has repeatedly assured the public that it definitely does not perform economic espionage.
 It may collect metadata and communications from around the world (including that of US citizens) and intercept shipments of computer hardware in order to install its own spying devices, but it doesn't perform espionage in service of American corporate interests.

 This was the small thing that set our intelligence agencies slightly above similar agencies in China.
 Last August, the ODNI (Jame Clapper's office) sent this categorical denial to the Washington Post in response to leaked documents.
 (Emphasis in original.)

 “The department does ***not*** engage in economic espionage in any domain, including cyber.”And then the truth came rolling in, thanks to Snowden's leaks.

 After that categorical statement to the Post, the NSA was caught spying on plainly financial targets such as the Brazilian oil giant Petrobras; economic summits; international credit card and banking systems; the EU antitrust commissioner investigating Google, Microsoft, and Intel; and the International Monetary Fund and World Bank.
 In response, the U.S. modified its denial to acknowledge that it does engage in economic spying, but unlike China, the spying is never done to benefit American corporations.A slight change in wording and the denial still holds.
 Or does it?
 The Intercept's latest set of documents -- issued by Clapper's office -- show the US government definitely has plans to do the one thing Clapper says we don't: spy for the benefit of US corporations.